drbean/edit/jeffreykuo/send_editing_Final_send.md

 generalized methods that are flexible and can be completed quickly.

-As part of the product development flow and manufacturing process chain, as shown in Fig. 1, workpiece geometry can be parametrically deﬁned in CAD/CAM computer code, and the tool path can also be generated for given dimensions of a tool according to the desired sequences of machining.
+As part of the product development flow and manufacturing process chain, as shown in Fig. 1, workpiece geometry can be parametrically defined in CAD/CAM computer code, and the tool path can also be generated for given dimensions of a tool according to the desired sequences of machining.
 The engineer is responsible for selecting tools, feedrates, and speeds